UmaOji/patient_waiting_time_project/README.md

 #### 6. Correlation Between Entry Time and Wait Time
 **Purpose:**
-This query examines the correlation between the entry time of patients and their corresponding wait times.
+This query examines the correlation between patients' entry times and their corresponding wait times.
 It helps determine whether patients entering the hospital at specific times experience longer or shorter wait times.

 **Interpretation:**
 **Interpretation**: